 St. Margaret Parish Tuition Assistance

 St. Margaret Parish provides tuition assistance to eligible families for children attending our parish school from preschool through Grade 8.
 Families registered AND active in St. Margaret Parish are eligible to apply for tuition grants.
-The parish defines “active families” as those that are part of this worshiping community by regularly attending Mass at St. Margaret Parish.
-We do not provide tuition assistance to families registered and/or active in another parish, or for students attending other schools.
+The parish defines “active families” as those who are part of this worshiping community by regularly attending Mass at St. Margaret Parish.
+We do not provide tuition assistance to families registered and/or active in another parish or for students attending other schools.

 Applications Open: November 10, 2023